Last Updated on

 Ultimately this is your decision, but when asked, we always recommend a four-wheel drive vehicle as the safest option during the winter months.
 Some local people do drive two-wheel drive vehicles, and swear that they get along just fine…but read the fine print and you will find that most use studded snow tires to help with traction, and if it’s a big snow day, many will delay a trip over Berthoud Pass until the road conditions have improved.

-If you do decide to go with a two-wheel drive vehicle, give yourself an advantage by making sure that your tires are in top condition with good tread (if you have snow tires, all the better).
+If you do decide to go with a two-wheel drive vehicle, give yourself an advantage by making sure that your snow tires are in top condition with good tread.
 Purchase a set of snow chains before your trip to keep in the trunk, if you don’t need them you can always return them to the store, but at least they are there if you do.

-Berthoud Pass has gone through some major improvements in the past five years, and has become a much more enjoyable drive than in years past.
-There are still many twists and turns to navigate, but many sections of the road have been extended to two lanes on uphill directions, and the addition of roadside reflectors and flashing corner signs have become a welcome improvement for unfamiliar drivers at night.
+Berthoud Pass has gone through some major improvements in recent years, and has become a much more enjoyable drive than in years past.
+There are still many twists and turns to navigate, but most sections of the road have been extended to two lanes on uphill directions, and the addition of roadside reflectors and flashing corner signs have become a welcome improvement for unfamiliar drivers at night.